-A performance license is required by a business in advance of music being played on its premises (whether by the business or its individual employees), on its websites and other digital properties, or by an event host in advance of the event.
-Licensing requirements apply to the use of music, regardless of whether it is pre-recorded or performed live.
-Select common examples of music uses that require a license include (for example purposes only and not all-inclusive):
+A performance license is required by a business in advance of music being played on its premises (whether by the business or by its individual employees for others to hear), on its websites and digital properties, or by an event host in advance of the event.
+Licensing requirements apply regardless of whether the music is recorded or performed live.
+Common examples of music uses that require a performance license include (for example purposes only and not all-inclusive):

 - Streaming audio

-- Streaming video that contains music (examples include full length songs or song segments within films or TV programming, song segments or jingles within commercials, songs played on music channels, etc.)
+- Streaming video that contains music (examples include full length songs or song segments within film or TV programming, song segments or jingles within commercials, songs played on music channels, etc.)

 - Music played using background music services

 - Music while on hold via phone

 - Music within streaming video games